Thomas Snetterby

 The office of Serjeant was an onerous one: he was not only the senior legal adviser to the English Crown (at that time outranking the Attorney General) but effectively in modern terms a Government minister.
+In addition, he was required to attend at his own expense all meetings of Parliament and the Privy Council of Ireland "wherever held".
 Edward Somerton is known to have complained a few years earlier that the Attorney's salary was grossly inadequate given the workload.
 Presumably Snetterby made the same complaint, although not until he had been in office for three years: by a statute of 1450 it was ordained that he was to receive the same additional payment of 100 shillings per annum as Somerton had, charged on the rents of Chapelizod and Leixlip.
 A similar arrangement was made for Robert FitzRery, the Attorney General for Ireland (who held office 1450–63).
 In 1455 Snetterby was described as "serjeant at laws of our sovereign lord the king in his whole kingdom of Ireland".
-He was ex officio a member of the Privy Council of Ireland, though there do not seem to be many records of his attendance at its meetings.
+He was ex officio a member of the Privy Council of Ireland, though there are few records of his attendance at its meetings.

-He died or resigned sometime between 1455 and 1460.
+He stepped down as Serjeant sometime between 1455 and 1460.
 A statute of the Irish Parliament in 1463 confirmed the right of dower of the widow of "Thomas Sueterby", which was an alternative spelling of Snetterby.
 Thomas Sueterby, described as "of Saint Mary's Abbey, Dublin" made his last will in 1463.
 This was probably the same Thomas Sueterby who, with his wife Johanna St Leger, gifted land to Tallaght Church near Dublin.

 The orchard adjoining his house south of Kevin Street long outlasted the house itself, and was still known in the seventeenth century as "Thomas Snetterby's orchard".
+Warburton in his History of Dublin (1818) refers rather vaguely to "the old records" in which the name occurs.
 Later it seems to have been called "the Chancellor's orchard", though it is unclear which Chancellor it commemorated.